David-Durst/nba_queries/theory/queries.md

     2. Join Strategy: no join required
     3. Indices: sort by x for Q, Octree for C++
     4. Performance:
-        1. C++: 0.009s with OpenMP and auto-vectorization, 0.07s without OpenMP and with auto-vectorization
+        1. C++: g++ auto-vectorization pass ran, added some SIMD instructions
         2. Q: 48.18s (implemented using linear scan) - yet to run on DGX
-        3. Cython: 6.3s (implemented using linear scan) - yet to run on DGX
+        3. Cython:
     5. Future work on this query: a better answer for this query appears to be sorting by time and taking the approach from query 2.
     It's surprising that the octree didn't help.
 Other indices focused on trajectories may improve over both the octree and sort by time approaches.